guillermooo/sublime-undocs/source/search_and_replace/search_and_replace_files.rst

 Results Format
 ==============

-In the search panel, you can find the following options to customize the results format:
+In the search panel, you can customize the display of results with the following
+options:

 * Show in Separate Buffer/Output Panel
 * Show Context